rh45-one/Unbrick-Kindle/README.md

-# How I fixed a bricked Kindle after a failed jailbreak attempt.
+# How I fixed a bricked Kindle after a failed jailbreak attempt.<br>

+#### Disclaimer: I am not responsible if any further damage occurs to your device while following this guide.
+Follow it at your own risk.<br>

+### Please, do not share this guide without mentioning its author and including a link to my GitHub profile.<br>

 ## What happened?
 I was recently gifted a family member’s old Kindle Paperwhite (6th Generation).